GravitywellUK/awesome-gravitywell/docs/pages/developers/getting-started-linux.md

 Depending on your role, you may need to develop with React Native.
 We recommend that you install Xcode and Android Studio.

-### Xcode

-Go to the MacOS App Store to download and install Xcode.

 ### Android Studio

 Visit the [Android Studio](https://developer.android.com/studio) website to download and install the Android dev tools and SDK.